nilipatel97/linkedin-learning-javascript-essentials/module-3-notes.md

 * Conclusion: use a class unless you are required to use an object constructor function (like an old code base).

+### NOTE: go through the chapter 3 quiz several times; it is very good!